 Walking tours are one of my favourite ways to get my bearings in a new city and find out about its history, and there are a couple of companies in Cape Town which run daily 90-minute free tours where you just tip your guide.
 Cape Town Free Walking Tours have a Historic City Tour at 11am and 4.20pm, a Bo-Kaap Walking Tour at 2pm and 4.20pm, and an Apartheid to Freedom tour at 11am and 2pm, all starting from Motherland Coffee in Mandela Rhodes Place.

 Cape Town is full of parks and gardens.
-In the heart of the city is the Company’s Garden, planted by the Dutch East India Company in the 1650s.
-Entry’s free (as is the wifi) and there’s a rose garden, aviary and lots of very friendly squirrels.
-Kirstenbosch Botanical Gardens is one of the world’s most beautiful botanic gardens, and well worth the R70 entry fee (R20 for 6–17 year olds and free for under 6s) – and you can bring your own picnic to eat in the grounds.
-They run free guided garden tours at 10am, 11am and 2pm, Monday to Friday (10am only on Saturdays).
+In the heart of the city is the Company’s Garden, planted by the Dutch East India Company in the 1650s, making it the city’s oldest garden.
+Entry’s free (as is the wifi) and there’s a rose garden, sculptures, an aviary and lots of very friendly squirrels.

 There’s also the free Green Point Urban Park, next to the Cape Town Stadium, has with an outdoor labyrinth, children’s play area and 300 plant species.
 Or 20 minutes outside the city, the Rondevlei Nature Reserve is home to 230 bird species as well as a family of hippos.
 Entry costs R12 or R6 for children.
 And during the summer there’s a series of free Concerts in the Park in De Waal Park and Wynberg Park on Sunday afternoons from November to March.